Shishir-129/HealthSaathi/backend/CHROMADB_SETUP.md

 ## ✅ Integration Complete

-ChromaDB has been successfully integrated into the HealthSathi backend.
+ChromaDB has been successfully integrated into the HealthSaathi backend.
 The system now includes semantic caching, user context retrieval (RAG), and medical knowledge management.

 ## What Was Implemented